 The vast majority of the negative effects of dental implants happen after the initial surgery, so let’s take a moment to explore that part of the procedure more in-depth:

-Whether you plan to get single implants, a few implants, or a full-row procedure like all-on-4 dental implants, the procedure will be a surgery.
+Whether you plan to get single implants, a few implants, or a full-row procedure like 4-on-1 full arch dental implants, the procedure will be a surgery.
 While the specific steps may vary slightly depending on your specific needs, the following are general steps you can expect to experience when receiving dental implants:

 - First, patients are anesthetized with IV sedation.